 Winemaking Notes:

 Vinification: The maceration begin in big barrels of oak for 60 to 90 days.
-Finished the fermentation it gets aged in 20 or 30 hl barrels for 3 years and then rests for 1 year in the bottle before release.
+Aging: Aged in 20 or 30 hl barrels for 3 years and then rests for 1 year in the bottle before release.

 Reviews: